De Sade (film): Connections to real life

-In real life, Sade was meant to be baptized with the name Donatien-Aldonse-Louis; neither of his parents were present at the ceremony, and the name Donatien-Alphonse-Francois was given to him in error.
+In real life, Sade was meant to be baptized with the name Donatien-Aldonse-Louis; neither of his parents Jean-Baptiste and Marie-Éléonore were present at the ceremony, and the name Donatien-Alphonse-Francois was given to him in error.
 In his life, he used a number of pseudonyms and variations on his true name.
 During the French Revolution, he called himself simply "Louis Sade."